-So let us do SWOT Analysis on freelancing as a choice of career for an individual and a business going forward.
+So let us do SWOT Analysis on freelancing as a choice of career for an individual freelancer who prefers to work from home (WFH).

 What is SWOT Analysis?